Wrexham: Industries

 Wrexham Industrial Estate is one of the largest industrial areas in Europe and is home to over 340 businesses creating employment for over 10,000 people.
 The estate currently extends to over 550 hectares and is home to major manufacturing businesses in a range of sectors including automotive, aerospace, food, pharmaceutical and engineering.

 Wrexham Industrial Estate is home to a number of biopharmaceutical companies such as Wockhardt and Ipsen which have major sites which provide research and development and manufacturing capabilities.
 The Industrial estate also hosts a 2,100 capacity Category C male prison, costing £212 million, which was built on the former Firestone Site.
 The prison opened in March 2017, and was named in February 2016 as HM Prison Berwyn.

 Wrexham's close location to both aerospace (Airbus are located in nearby Broughton) and automotive manufacturers have led to a number of organisations being in the city.
 JCB on the Wrexham Industrial Estate, ACT and Magellan Aerospace are all major employers in the area.

 Large food manufacturing sites include Kelloggs, Cadbury, Rowan Foods and Village Bakery.
 Electronics companies Sharp and Brother have manufacturing facilities located along the A483.

 One of Wrexham's traditional industries is brewing.
 Wrexham was once home to Marstons, Border Breweries and Wrexham Lager.
 Wrexham is still a brewing town, however, on a smaller scale, many are either located on Wrexham Industrial Estate and in the city centre, this includes Big Hand, Magic Dragon, Erddig, Sandstone, Beech Avenue, Axiom and the revival of Wrexham Lager Beer.

 Residential development

 The central area of Wrexham has also seen a number of purpose-built residential developments as well as conversions of older buildings to residential use.
 Outside the city centre new estates are being developed in several areas, including over 500 homes at the former Brymbo Steelworks site, a ribbon of development on Mold Road leading out of the city (which includes four development companies) and Ruthin Road (Wrexham Western Gateway).
 There are further plans.
-These include the development of National Trust (NT) land at Erddig for over 250 homes.
+These include the development of National Trust land at Erddig for over 250 homes.
 This latter proposal generated many protests, particularly from residents of nearby Rhostyllen.
 A motion at the NT's 2008 AGM to block the development gained much support but was overturned by proxy votes cast by the chairman.